 What does all the economic drama abroad mean for the U.S. economy now?

 As I mentioned, we did see the dollar get stronger, and oil prices fall.
 However, we are still well above the lows in oil prices.
 Unless the dollar really takes off, don’t expect to much action in oil and gas prices.

 I also don’t expect much action in the bond market and mortgage rates.

-As I have previously discussed, the 10 year note, the major determiner of mortgage rates, hasn’t been able to really break under 1.60% area on a closing basis for years now.
-In fact, the only previous world financial drama that caused a break in this line in the sand, was the Spanish default fear trade of 2012.
-Due to the BritExit action of last Friday, the 10-year closed at 1.57%.
+As I have previously discussed, the 10-year note, the primary determiner of mortgage rates, hasn’t been able to really break under 1.60% area on a closing basis for years now.
+In fact, the only previous world financial drama that caused a break in this line in the sand was the Spanish default fear trade of 2012.
+Due to the Brexit action of last Friday, the 10-year closed at 1.57%.

-Note the lowest closing yeilds for the 10-year note during some previous financial upheavals:
+Note the lowest closing yields for the 10-year note during some previous financial upheavals:

 2015 – closing yield 1.64% = China Drama